AudioKit/AudioKit/docs/Packages/DunneAudioKit.md

 At the other end of the scale, a company called Chicken Systems sells a very powerful tool called [Translator](http://www.chickensys.com/products2/translator/), which can convert both sample and metadata to and from a huge list of professional formats, including ESX24 (Apple), SoundFont (SF2 and SFZ), Kontakt 5 (Native Instruments), and many more.
 The full version costs $149 (USD), but if you're only interested in converting to SFZ, you can buy the "Special Edition" for just $79.

 ### Scripts for MainStage 3 Autosampler
-The autosampler built into Apple's *MainStage 3* produces AIFF-C audio fils and an EXS24 metadata file, in a newer format than vonRed's `esxtosfz.py` script can handle.
+The autosampler built into Apple's *MainStage 3* produces AIFF-C audio files and an EXS24 metadata file, in a newer format than vonRed's `esxtosfz.py` script can handle.
 However, all the necessary details are actually encoded right in the `.aif` sample files.
 The following Python script uses a simplistic parsing technique to pull the necessary numbers out of a set of `.aif` files and create a corresponding `.sfz` file:

 ```python
 import sys, os